Image

 It's time to double our efforts to stop the proposed Osceola County Potash mine.

 New videos are bringing renewed attention to the disaster posed by this mine.
 We encourage you to watch and share both videos.
-Then TAKE ACTION above - send an email to your legislator asking them to take action to stop the mine from going forward.
+Then TAKE ACTION by sending an email to your legislator asking them to take action to stop the mine from going forward.
+To find your state representative, use this Find Your Representative form.
+The to find your state representative, use this Find Your Senator form

 Michigan's proposed potash mine might seem like an economic opportunity, but at what cost?
 Learn how this seemingly harmless business will destroy our environment, local water supplies, and communities.